JKZuo/Awesome-Travel-Time-Estimation-TTE-ETA/README.md

 <img align="middle" src="https://github.com/JKZuo/Awesome-Travel-Time-Estimation-TTE-ETA/blob/main/fig2_DiDi+Baidu.png"/>
 </p>
 <p align = "center">
-<b>Figure 2.
-The technological development trends of two well-known companies in the TTE field. </b>
+<b>Figure 3.
+The Technological Development Trends of Two Well-known Companies in the TTE Field. </b>
 </p>

 - DiDi's representative approach was the **Wide-Deep-Recurrent (WDR)** model in 2018.
 This model combines a wide linear model, deep neural networks, and recurrent neural networks to capture both the global statistical information and the local detailed information of a route.
 Later, by integrating Graph Convolutional Networks (GCNs) and attention mechanisms, **DiDi proposed the HetETA (2020) and HierETA (2022)**.